 Installing a water-efficient washing machine reduces the average home's water use by 5,000 gallons.
 According to the EPA, if only 10 percent of the homes in the United States upgraded to water-efficient washing machines, it would save more than 45 billion gallons of water every year.

 Rebates of up to $100 are available on washers.
-To be eligible, the washer must be purchased from Manweiler Appliance, 414 Main Street, Windsor, CO and the washer must be listed on the latest CEE1.org listing.
+To be eligible, the washer must be listed on the latest CEE1.org listing.